ribesstefano/PROTAC-Degradation-Predictor/README.md

 ```

 The directories [logs](logs/) and [reports](reports/) contain the logs and reports generated during the experiments reported in the paper.
 Additionally, in [reports](reports/), one can find the pickled Optuna studies for the reported experiments.

-The directory [models](models/) contains the trained models for the experiments reported in the paper.

 ## 📜 License